-Bring this handy statistic to your Super Bowl 51 party.
+Bring out this handy statistic the next time you are watching a football game.
 The statistic varies depending on what level of football you’re looking at.
 High School football is more dangerous than college or NFL football because it is the least regulated.
 This causes about 0.90 deaths for every 200,000 participants.
 Football has always had an element of danger.
 Football traces back to Yale in the 1880s.
 After regular deaths of young men engaged in the sport, President Roosevelt had to implement rules to ensure the sport was rough, but not fatal.
-If you take your chances throwing around the pigskin on February 5th, then you should probably trust that your next flight won’t kill you, either.
+If you take your chances throwing around the pigskin, then you should probably trust that your next flight won’t kill you, either.

 Being a Gold Medalist Olympian